JawadMM/coe450_project/src/README.txt

-# Edge Impulse library for COE450
+# Edge Impulse library for Hand Gesture

-This is a C++ library that lets you run the impulse for "COE450" (https://studio.edgeimpulse.com/studio/569762) on any device.
+This is a C++ library that lets you run the impulse for "Hand Gesture" (https://studio.edgeimpulse.com/studio/573229) on any device.
 It consists of the Edge Impulse inferencing SDK - with implementations of both processing and learning blocks - and your model.
 You will need to include this library in your project to run your impulse locally.

 ## Getting Started